FuturisticSteve/CloudNonceDiscovery/README.md

 ```bash
 python3 CDN.py
 ```
 In the program, you will be requested to enter bucket name, difficulty, number of instances to run and timeout peroid.
+During the running, you could type in 'quit' to terminate all instances and quit the program.